smartlearningorbit-arch/Enderson/JOURNAL.md

 # Date/log - Tuesday, 9 March, 2026  0.6Hr
 ## Built a mount for the heat bed
 Built a mount for the heat bed Ensuring The strength because it Have to carry The weight of aluminium heat bed + the Weight of model  <br/>
-And also we have to maintain the Tolerance Between the threads screw Because little bit Vowel Matters to the Quality of print  While we are working on the high speed printer
+And also we have to maintain the Tolerance Between the threads screw Even a small wobble can affect print quality at high speed
 <img width="842" height="606" alt="Screenshot 2026-03-09 134937" src="https://github.com/user-attachments/assets/d51f10fb-178e-4695-9732-8c0137a6af2a" />
 <img width="902" height="606" alt="Screenshot 2026-03-09 135104" src="https://github.com/user-attachments/assets/37630a2b-b9b2-4235-ba95-bb4e63863d0b" /> <br/>